 Since parenting is very costly for human females, they’ve evolved a number of unconscious strategies to avoid having a child in unwanted circumstances and these strategies begin long before the actual birth.2

-Similarly, circumstances may be favorable at the time of implantation but may become unfavorable a month or so later.
+Similarly, circumstances may be favourable at the time of implantation but may become unfavourable a month or so later.
 In such a scenario, she might miscarry.

-Even if conditions remain favorable throughout early pregnancy, they may still deteriorate towards the end of the pregnancy period, before the baby is born.
+Even if conditions remain favourable throughout early pregnancy, they may still deteriorate towards the end of the pregnancy period, before the baby is born.

-Again, if circumstances are favorable when the baby is born but worsen soon afterward, the woman may experience what is known as the postnatal (after birth) or postpartum depression.
+Again, if circumstances are favourable when the baby is born but worsen soon afterwards, the woman may experience what is known as the postnatal (after birth) or postpartum depression.
 It’s usually accompanied by an irresistible urge to abandon, abuse, or kill a new baby.

 A significant number of cases of post-natal depression are observed in women from low-income families.
 A study showed that women of low socioeconomic status are 11 times more likely to display symptoms of prenatal (before birth) and postpartum depression.3